 What is custom text classification?

-Custom text classification is one of the custom features offered by Azure Cognitive Service for Language.
+Custom text classification is one of the custom features offered by Azure AI Language.
 It is a cloud-based API service that applies machine-learning intelligence to enable you to build custom models for text classification tasks.

 Custom text classification enables users to build custom AI models to classify text into custom classes pre-defined by the user.
 By creating a custom text classification project, developers can iteratively label data, train, evaluate, and improve model performance before making it available for consumption.
 The quality of the labeled data greatly impacts model performance.
 To simplify building and customizing your model, the service offers a custom web portal that can be accessed through the Language studio.
 You can easily get started with the service by following the steps in this quickstart.